Linuxfabrik/monitoring-plugins/check-plugins/redfish-sensor/README.md

 * Uses HTTP Basic authentication if `--username` and `--password` are provided
 * Only evaluates sensors and chassis in "Enabled" or "Quiesced" state

-**Important Notes:**

-* Tested on DELL iDRAC and DMTF Simulator
-* A check takes up to 10 seconds.
-Increasing runtime timeout to 30 seconds is recommended.
-* This check runs with both HTTP and HTTPS.
-It uses GET requests only.
-* No additional Python Redfish modules need to be installed.

 **Compatibility:**

 * Cross-platform

 ## Fact Sheet